yu-dk/PopAlu/test_data_simulation/README.md

 You have two options:

-a.
-Use the precomputed files `deletions.vcf` and `insertions.vcf` to re-generate the test data with 110 Alu polymorphisms on chr21 described in Qian et al. (2015).
+1. Use the precomputed files `deletions.vcf` and `insertions.vcf` to re-generate the test data with 110 Alu polymorphisms on chr21 described in Qian et al. (2015).
 In this case you can skip step 1 below.
    Use hg19 in step 2 and the parameters as specified in the examples of step 3.
-b.
-Generate your own set of insertions or deletions using the scripts `simulate_deletions.py` and `simulated_insertions.py`.
+2. Generate your own set of insertions or deletions using the scripts `simulate_deletions.py` and `simulated_insertions.py`.
    Here, you need to provide a file with Alu positions in the reference genome.

-Step 1 is only necessary if you choose option b.
+Step 1 is only necessary if you choose option 1.
 In both cases, you need to prepare the reference genome (step 2) and run the skript `simulate_bam.py` (step 3) for generating and mapping reads using MASON and BWA-mem.